KyleAnthonyHay/Leetcode-Solutions/Easy/Arrays/TwoNumberSum/Description.md

 if currentSum < targetSum: move left pointer up
 ```

-Finally, if the pointers cross, then we have checked ebveruy value in the array amd there is no match.
-Hence, we return an empty array
+Finally, if the pointers cross, then we know we have checked every value in the array and there is no match.
+Hence, we return an empty array.